-We’ve also been approached by advocacy groups, providers and social care staff who are directly concerned about the legality of the decisions they’re involved in.
+We’ve also been approached by parent carer forums, advocacy groups, providers and social care staff who are directly concerned about the legality of the decisions they’re involved in, and who are buying our packages combining advice and training webinars – or seeking short talks or half day sessions from us on issues that matter to parent/carer/user forums, for instance.
 We want professionals to go up the legal literacy learning curve too, so this is great news!

-We’re going to do a series of live facebook video posts about these, all anonymously and at the level of principle, of course, but hoping to bring the issues to life, and generate donations to keep us going!
+We’re going to do a series of live facebook video posts about what to say in various standard situations, that we keep on seeing come up, all at the level of principle, of course, but hoping to bring the issues to life, and generate donations at the same time, to keep us going!

 If anyone can offer us publicity on a national or regional scale, without insisting on photos of the people being assisted, please get in touch to email@example.com or .com